Question: How do I pray with abnormal vaginal bleeding (istihada)?

 The following scenarios are examples of when a woman is not required to block her vaginal blood from exiting.
 Instead, she must resort to the excused person’s rulings for praying, providing that she meets all the conditions for establishing the excuse.

 1) A virgin girl or woman.
-According to our teachers, it is sinful for either of them to insert anything inside of the vagina.
+Some scholars believe that it is sinful for a virgin to insert anything inside of the vagina.
 This has nothing to do with breaking her virginity.
 The argument revolves around potentially and purposely inflicting harm upon her by breaking her hymen or causing unnecessary discomfort because she is not sexually active.
 Consequently, these women will automatically resort to the excused person’s rulings.